lawrennd/old_talks/slides/2017-06-27-data-science-time-for-professionalisation.md

 ## The Data Crisis

-The major cause of the data crisis is that machines have become more interconnected than ever before.
-Data access is therefore cheap, but data quality is often poor.
-What we need is cheap high quality data.
-That implies that we develop processes for improving and verifying data quality that are efficient.
+>The major cause of the data crisis is that machines have become more
+>interconnected than ever before.
+Data access is therefore cheap, but
+>data quality is often poor.
+What we need is cheap high quality
+>data.
+That implies that we develop processes for improving and
+>verifying data quality that are efficient.
+>

-There would seem to be two ways for improving efficiency.
-Firstly, we should not duplicate work.
-Secondly, where possibly we should automate work.
+>There would seem to be two ways for improving efficiency.
+Firstly, we
+>should not duplicate work.
+Secondly, where possibly we should automate
+>work.
+>
+> Me

 ## Rest of this Talk: Two Areas of Focus